vpp-dev/vpp-rust-plugin/README.md

 # Compiling

-After installing rust (https://www.rust-lang.org/en-US/install.html), "cargo build" will build the file in target/debug/librust_plugin.so
+After installing rust (https://www.rust-lang.org/en-US/install.html), And the dependencies ("apt-get install llvm-3.9-dev libclang-3.9-dev clang-3.9")
+"cargo build" will build the file in target/debug/librust_plugin.so

 You will need to copy this file manually into the plugin directory